ome/omero-documentation/omero/users/cli/installation.rst

 The |CLI| installed in this way provides all functionalities except the ``import`` functionality.

-The ``import`` functionality requires to have a supported version of Java e.g. Java, 11 Ice |iceversion| installed and also requires JARs in the OMERO.server package to be available under the :envvar:`OMERODIR` directory.
+The ``import`` functionality requires to have a supported version of Java e.g. Java 11, Ice |iceversion| installed and also requires JARs in the OMERO.server package to be available under the :envvar:`OMERODIR` directory.